wp-plugins/ewww-image-optimizer/readme.txt

 Using the command *gifsicle -b -O3 --careful original file*.
 This is particularly useful for animated GIFs, and can also streamline your color palette.
 That said, if your GIF is not animated, you should strongly consider converting it to a PNG.
 PNG files are almost always smaller, they just don't do animations.
 The following command would do this for you on a Linux system with imagemagick: *convert somefile.gif somefile.png*

-= Why not just convert GIFs to PNGs then? =

-Go for it, version 1.2+ makes this possible so long as you have either one of the PNG optimizers available.

 = I want to know more about image optimization, and why you chose these options/tools. =

 That's not a question, but since I made it up, I'll answer it.
 See the Image Optimization sections for [Yslow - Yahoo](http://developer.yahoo.com/performance/rules.html#opt_images) and [Google PageSpeed](https://developers.google.com/speed/docs/best-practices/payload#CompressImages).
 Pngout was suggested by a user and in tests optimizes better than Optipng, and best (usually) when they are used together.
+Pngquant was another excellent recommendation, and is used by TinyPNG.com also.

 == Screenshots ==